-Hydraulic Connection Category Classification Pumping Schedule Management Approach Other Where the take is not classified as having a direct hydraulic connection and the calculated surface water depletion effect is less than 40 percent of the abstraction rate determined by the pumping schedule.
-Abstraction rate equivalent to the seasonal volume divided by the nominal duration of the pumping season.
-Duration of abstraction based on nominal duration of pumping, up to a maximum of 150 days.
-The calculated surface water depletion effect is not included in the surface water allocation regime set in H.4 Environmental flows and levels.
-The take is not subject to surface water minimum flows and water levels.
+Hydraulic Connection Category Classification Pumping Schedule Management Approach Other Where the take is not classified as having a direct hydraulic connection and the calculated surface water depletion effect is less than 40 percent of the abstraction rate determined by the pumping schedule. duration of the pumping season.
+Duration of abstraction based on nominal included in the surface water allocation regime set in H.4 Environmental flows and levels.
+The take is not subject to surface water minimum flows and